uhlik/blendmaxwell/readme.md

 ### features:

-* Works on Mac OS X. Linux and Windows is in testing and debugging stage..
+* Works on Mac OS X, Linux and Windows
 * Compatible with Maxwell Render 3.1 and Blender 2.74
 * UI as close to Maxwell Studio as possible
 * All renderable geometry (except Metaballs)